jina-ai/finetuner/docs/walkthrough/choose-backbone.md

   dataset, which contains data from 100+ different langauges.
   You should use this model when encoding non-English text.

-Like the models used for text-to-text tasks, these models are transformer-based, and are loaded from the huggingface [transformers](https://github.com/huggingface/transformers) library.
+Like the models used for text-to-text tasks, these models are transformer-based, and are loaded using the huggingface [transformers](https://github.com/huggingface/transformers) library.

 ```bash